 Can I use the Revolution with an e-Bike battery?

 Yes.
-The Revolution works with e-Bike batteries up to 48V.
+The Revolution works with e-Bike batteries up to 36V.
 The Revolution has no polarity to worry about when connecting to a battery.
 Note that many e-Bike systems have a 12V accessory output and this can be used to power the Revolution.

 Can I use the Revolution with a regular battery?

 Yes.
 The Revolution works with any DC input voltage above 6V, up to 52V.
 This means the Revolution can be used as an emergency charger with a 9V battery, car battery, 4 AA or AAA batteries, etc.

 Can I use the Revolution with a solar panel?